 Students are responsible for their texts.
 This includes damage that occurs due to water, fire, or theft.
-Book covers are mandated.
+All books should be covered.
 Do not use contact paper or any other stick-on cover.
 Students may not write or hi-lite text, nor should they loan texts to friends.

 Condition of Book Fine Chart

 Lost Replacement

 Pages torn out Replacement

-Bar code missing \$5.00
+Barcode missing \$5.00

 Pen/ink marks \$5.00

-Spine damage \$10.00
+Spine damage

+Damage/unusable

-Damage/unusable Replacement
+Replacement